Guidelines for Writing Outcomes

 - In general a course should be described in three to six outcome statements.

-- Some courses, particularly in professional technical areas, may have more that six outcomes, but care should be taken to distinguish outcomes from a large list of skills or competencies.
+- Some courses, particularly in career technical areas, may have more that six outcomes, but care should be taken to distinguish outcomes from a large list of skills or competencies.

 - Skills and competencies can be mastered by repetition; outcomes are more complex, and speak to the aggregate of skills mastered, concepts understood, and knowledge acquired.